 Well, that didn’t directly happen, but if Michelangelo had been around during the press launch of Nvidia’s RX graphics card range then it probably would have gone down like that.
 Imagine what the Sistine Chapel would look like with ray tracing powering every beam of light between the clouds.

-To go back a little more forward in time to ray tracing’s origins, we must go to a much less renaissance time of 1969 when IBM’s Arthur Appel considered the abilities of computers to trace a ray of light in the same way that a human eye does.
+Then, jumping a little more forward in time to ray tracing’s origins, we must go to a much less renaissance time of 1969 when IBM’s Arthur Appel considered the abilities of computers to trace a ray of light in the same way that a human eye does.

-Cut to 10 years later, scientist (and future Nvidia Researcher) Turner Whitted released his paper on improving the illumination for the shaded display of virtual environments.
+Jump again 10 years later, scientist (and future Nvidia Researcher) Turner Whitted released his paper on improving the illumination for the shaded display of virtual environments.
 Ray tracing was officially born, sprouting from expert concepts into a very real innovation.

 As previously mentioned, ray tracing is about to transcend the lighting effects of your games.
 This will create highly immersive realms that will make you feel as if you are stepping through an alternative slice of reality, changing entire environments.